 Working on behalf of members

-They keep us up-to-date with the latest development on issues like red diesel, taxes, fishing gear marking, regulations and visas.
+They keep CA members up-to-date with the latest developments on issues like red diesel, taxes, fishing gear marking, regulations and visas.

 One special area of concern is Brexit and its effect on the cruising sailor.
-The situation is currently uncertain and unsettled, but we’re staying as close as possible to developments and will inform members and the wider cruising community as soon as things becomes clear.
-Rest assured we are doing what we can – in difficult circumstances – to impress on government the special situation of the cruising sailor.
-In the meantime, , RATS has compiled a wealth of information on the implications of Brexit on cruisers, including implications of the Schengen 90 in 180 days.
-We also have a members-only Brexit forum where there’s active discussion on a variety of concerns.
+The CA is doing its best – in difficult circumstances – to impress on government the special situation of the cruising sailor.
+In the meantime, RATS has compiled a wealth of information on the implications of Brexit on cruisers, including issues such as VAT, the Schengen 90 in 180 days, travelling with pets, the use of marine (red) diesel in the EU and in Northern Ireland and much more.
+They have also broadcast webinars on the topic, the latest video of which is available to non-members here.
+There is also a members-only Brexit forum where there’s active discussion on a variety of concerns.